JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 ```
 #### Reduction Orders

-Things get slightly more complicated, but also more interesting here. **Normal Order** (NO) reduction evaluates the leftmost redex by passing the argument _unevaluated_, while **Applicative Order** (AO) evaluates that argument that is being passing.
-One can already imagine that AO evaluation is more efficient; rather than passing around unevaluated lambda terms, why not evalute them once and then substitute them in a more reduced form?
+From here, things get slightly more complicated, but also more interesting. **Normal Order** (NO) reduction evaluates the leftmost redex by passing the argument _unevaluated_, while **Applicative Order** (AO) evaluates that argument that is being passed.
+One can already imagine that AO evaluation is more efficient; rather than passing around unevaluated lambda terms, why not evaluate them once and then substitute them in a more reduced form?
 AO evaluation also has a drawback of eagerly reducing a λ-expression, what if this expression is unused?
-Or worse what if it never terminates?
+Or worse, what if it never terminates?
 To summarize the distinction between the two evaluation orders, NO reduction has the benefit of terminating more frequently than AO evaluation, but at the cost of a potentially more expensive reduction process.
 To clarify, all λ-expressions that terminate upon AO reduction will also terminate upon NO reduction, but not necessarily the other way around.
 Below are two examples of the differences between AO and NO reduction, the first highlights the inefficiency of NO, while the second illustrates non-termination of AO.

 ```
 -- Inefficiency of Normal Order Reduction